Skip to main content

 How much does it cost to relocate my pet from Jakarta?

-The total Indonesian-only journey that includes 7-days quarantine in Jakarta and transport to the island costs (2-3 days by road after quarantine clearance) start from 36 million IDR ($2,400 USD) per pet.
+The total Indonesian-only journey that includes up to 7-days quarantine in Jakarta and road transport to the island costs (2-3 days by road after quarantine clearance) start from 36 million IDR (approx $2,400 USD) per pet.
 However this is case by case, depending on where the pet is coming from and many other factors.
 The pet transportation company maintains a transparent and straightforward process, ensuring there are no hidden costs along the way.

 The same pet transportation company can assist you if you were to leave Bali and relocating to another country.